ecadlabs/taquito/docs/tutorial.md

 1. We create a new instance of `InMemorySigner` and pass the private key of the address we want to use to sign the operation.
 1. We get the public key hash of the address.
 1. We set the provider of the `TezosToolkit` instance to the signer we created in step 2.
 1. We send a `Transfer` operation to the blockchain.
+Taquito will automatically do the following behind the scenes:
+    1. Estimate the cost of the operation.
+    1. Encode the operation.
+    1. Sign the operation with the private key.
+    1. Send the signed operation to the blockchain.
 1. We wait for the operation to be included in a block.
 1. We print the hash of the operation.

 For the purpose of this section, I have created a new address and funded it on testnet.
 You are sharing the same secret key with everyone else doing this tutorial.
 So don't use this address for anything important.
+Also, there are two possible reasons why you might not be able to send the operation:
+1. Other people testing the code have consumed all the ꜩ in the address, so your operation will fail because of insufficient funds.
+1. Another person is sending an operation from this address at the same time as you.
+One address can only send one operation to each block.

 <details>
   <summary>How to create my own public/private key pair?</summary>